Date: Tuesday, 20 December 2022; 17th Anniversary

 In the UN Millennium Declaration, solidarity is identified as one of the fundamental and universal values of international relations, wherein those who either suffer or benefit least deserve help from those who benefit most.
 In the context of globalization and the challenge of growing inequality, strengthening of international solidarity is indispensable.

-Inception: It was first officially held on 20 December 2006
+The International Human Solidarity Day was first officially held on 20 December 2006

 Every year, International Human Solidarity Day is an opportunity to promote the importance of sharing and the culture of solidarity to combat poverty.
 The day can be promoted through all forms of media including magazine articles, speeches at official events, web blogs, and social media campaigns from organizations, groups, or individuals committed to universal solidarity.